 Now that I’m a grown-up, I’m frankly not interested in any kind of “joy” that stifles and denies real emotions, or justifies abuse and manipulation with a theologized “get over it.”

 But that has left me wondering: What is joy, anyway?

-Jimmy Fallon took over The Tonight Show this year after a weird ratings-driven mixup with Conan O’Brien and Jay Leno had all but sullied the show’s reputation.
+Jimmy Fallon took over The Tonight Show after a weird ratings-driven mixup with Conan O’Brien and Jay Leno had all but sullied the show’s reputation.
 SNL alumnus Fallon had been quietly injecting new life into the late night talk show category during his time hosting Late Night at 12:30, becoming a regular in the next-day viral video rotation online.
 And he was the perfect choice to take the esteemed 11:30 slot upon Leno’s (long awaited) retirement.
-Many say he’s the one to return the show to its former Johnny Carson glory.
+Many say he’s been returning the show to its former Johnny Carson glory.